homekube/homekube/docs/cert-manager.md

 >**NOTE:** Before you proceed you need a domain that you own.
 In this tutorial we use 'homekube.org'

-We might skip this because it is not strictly required in the first place.
-The downside is that while browsing our application the browser will respond with warnings about 'Untrusted - your website is not secure'.

 Benefits are:

 * Obtaining LetsEncrypt certificates